Although the mid-market rate isn’t typically available to the general consumer, find out why and how to get as close to it as possible.

 Consider the following when you’re comparing international money transfer companies.

 - Fees.
 The commission: charged on a per-transfer basis.
 Disbursement fee: charged by the receiving bank (not all the time).

 - Indicative rates and currency conversion calculators.
-When you compare quotes use the online currency converter tool on different websites, more often than not, the market rate is quoted.
-This is used for example purposes and chances are this is not the rate you’ll get when you request and accept a quote from an international money transfer.
+When you compare quotes using the online currency converter tool on different websites, more often than not, the mid-market rate is quoted.
+This is used for example purposes, and chances are this is not the rate you’ll get when you request and accept a quote from an international money transfer provider.

 - 0% commission.
-Some providers advertise that they don’t charge a commission on your international money transfer — this includes first transfer fee deals.
+Some providers advertise that they don’t charge a transfer fee on your international money transfer.
 While you don’t pay an additional fee (a commission) for the transfer service, a margin is applied to the foreign exchange rate to compensate for this.
-Make sure you compare quotes from providers which do and don’t charge a commission as well as P2P lenders so you can find out whether it’s better to pay a commission to get a better foreign exchange rate or not.
+Make sure you compare quotes from providers that do and don’t charge a transfer fee as well as P2P providers so you can find out whether it’s better to pay a fee in order to get a better foreign exchange rate.

 - Payment method.
 If you pay using your credit card or debit card instead of paying using a bank transfer, you may pay more for your transfer.

-Everyday consumers don’t have access to the market rate; however, P2P transfer companies and international money transfer services can offer you a competitive deal.
-Services offered by Transferwise, CurrencyFair and even HiFX, TorFX and OFX cost a lot less to use than the banks.
+Everyday consumers usually can’t access the mid-market rate; however, P2P transfer companies and international money transfer services can offer you a competitive deal.
+Services offered by TransferWise, CurrencyFair and even HiFX, TorFX and OFX usually offer lower fees and better exchange rates than banks.